Origins of Roman Legionary Recruitment

 Step 2: The Physical Examination

 Once assembled at a legionary base or recruitment center, candidates underwent a rigorous probatio (examination).
 A medical officer—often a medicus or optio valetudinarii—checked each recruit from head to toe.
 The exam included measurements of height, weight, and chest circumference.
 Recruits were asked to jump, run, and lift heavy objects to demonstrate agility and strength.
 The medical officer checked for chronic cough, skin disease, and other disqualifying conditions.
 Vegetius emphasizes that eyesight was critical: a legionary needed good vision for ranged combat and sentry duty.
+The exam also tested hearing—a soldier had to hear trumpet signals clearly—and checked for hernias, which would rupture under heavy loads.
 Any candidate with a visible physical deformity or chronic illness was dismissed immediately.
 This step weeded out about one in ten candidates.
+Those who passed received a stamped document (probatoria) that certified their fitness and allowed them to proceed.

 Step 3: Background Check and Oath